mylokaye/Dynamic-Templates/README.md

 ## 📖 Overview

-This project provides a production-ready HTML template that extends the default Dynamics 365 form with:
+This project provides a production-ready HTML template that extends the default Dynamics 365 templates with:

 - 🎨 **Full brand customization**
 - ♿ **WCAG 2.1 Level AA/AAA accessibility**